berylcczhang/TEST/doc/sphinx/parameters.rst

 * ``sim_type`` (default: ``galaxy``): set to ``galaxy`` to run a galaxy simulation (a composite stellar population), or to ``cluster`` to run a cluster simulation (a simple stellar population)
 * ``n_trials`` (default: ``1``): number of trials to run
 * ``log_time`` (default: ``0``): set to 1 for logarithmic time step, 0 for linear time steps
 * ``time_step``: size of the time step.
 If ``log_time`` is set to 0, this is in yr.
 If ``log_time`` is set to 1, this is in dex (i.e., a value of 0.2 indicates that every 5 time steps correspond to a factor of 10 increase in time).
 Alternately, if ``time_step`` is set to any value that cannot be converted to a real number, then this is interpreted as giving the name of a PDF file, which must be formatted as described in :ref:`sec-pdfs`.
 In this case one output time will be selected randomly for each trial from the specified PDF.
 This option is useful, for example, for generating a library of simulations that are randomly sampled in stellar population age.
+For the PDF option, the options ``log_time``, ``start_time`` and ``end_time`` will all be ignored, as the relevant parameters will be taken from the specified PDF file.
 * ``start_time``: first output time.
 This may be omitted if ``log_time`` is set to 0, in which case it defaults to a value equal to ``time_step``.
 * ``end_time``: last output time, in yr.
 Note that not all the tracks include entries going out to times >1 Gyr, and the results will become inaccurate if the final time is larger than the tracks allow.
 * ``sfr``: star formation rate.
 Only used if ``sim_type`` is ``galaxy``; for ``cluster``, it will be ignored, and can be omitted.
 If, instead of specifying a numerical value for this parameter, you specify the string ``sfh``, the code will interpret this as a flag that a star formation history should be read from the file specified by the ``sfh`` keyword.